 Perform the ceremony!
 You’ll want to work with the bridal couple to plan the ceremony and put all the details in place, but that, too, is an easy process!
 There are countless resources available to you that will help make the planning process smooth and simple.

 If you’ve never performed a ceremony before, don’t worry!
 Take a few moments to read our “Sage Advice For The First-Time Wedding Officiant” and relax — you’ve got this!

-Whether you are a pastor or congregant with your church, we do not ask you to change your beliefs in any way — we simply provide you with a professional-grade minister’s license as proof of authority permitting you to serve as a Wedding Officiant.
+Whether you are a pastor or congregant with your church, or if you have no religious affiliation, we do not ask you to change your beliefs in any way — we simply provide you with a professional-grade minister’s license as proof of authority permitting you to serve as a Wedding Officiant.

 If you have any questions or concerns anywhere along the way, all you have to do is contact us and we’ll provide you with all of the answers you need!